josh-works/josh-works.github.io/_posts/2024-06-02-denver-botanic-gardens.md

 Buy online and it's $10 less, so really $65.
 Renewals are less.

-## In person, purchase the key fob membership upgrade
+## Step 2: In person, purchase the key fob membership upgrade

 It's hard to find on the website, but go read here:

 [https://www.botanicgardens.org/membership-faq#fob-faq](https://www.botanicgardens.org/membership-faq#fob-faq)

 There's a service counter near the front of the gardens, tucked sort of 'behind' the Copper Door coffee shop.
 Go there, ask for the key fob, pay $35 for the fob, it's supposedly $15 to renew subsequent years.

+You'll get a little plastic key fob.
+Congratulations, have a wonderful time.
+Most days the gardens are open 8a to 8p, and that key fob seems to open the door from Cheesman even as late as 7:45p, which I didn't expect.
+YMMV.

 Questions?
 Let me know.
 I'll update this post as makes sense.